smartscanapp/smartscan-lib/README.md

 # SmartScan Python Library

 Python library providing tools for ML inference, embeddings, indexing, semantic search, clustering, few-shot classification, and efficient batch processing.
-It powers the SmartScan Server used by the Desktop App.
+This library powers the SmartScan Server used by the Desktop App.

 ---